+Microsoft Teams security has come into the spotlight recently, as rapid adoption of the platform has highlighted some concerns.
 Microsoft Teams is an online collaboration platform that is a part of the Office 365 suite.
 Microsoft Teams enables employees, executives, and other relevant stakeholders to seamlessly communicate and collaborate on projects from any location, using virtually any device.

 Private messages can be sent via the Chat feature, which uses OneDrive for Business to store file attachments.
 You can also make peer-to-peer voice and video calls using the Calls feature, which is built on top of the Skype framework.
 There is also a Calendar feature that can sync with users’ Outlook calendar, to help them plan projects and schedule meetings.

 A team is essentially an Office 365 Group, which users can create or join via the Teams tab.